ElsevierSoftwareX/SOFTX-D-20-00016/README.md

 # Dataset
-The generated dataset is available online: https://www.dropbox.com/sh/m1x3zi30q63lscq/AAA4iow3CjnR_yG3QuZiDimza
+The generated dataset is available online: https://www.dropbox.com/sh/m1x3zi30q63lscq/AAA4iow3CjnR_yG3QuZiDimza A description of the dataset, how it is structured and the content of each file is available in the file SoccER_DatasetDescription.pdf

 If you make use of the dataset in your research, please cite our paper: